 Is Saying 'sorry' Good For Business?

-Peter Judge, LLB, LLM, Head of Legal Services and Procurement and Group Secretary, One North East, UK
+Peter Judge, Head of Legal Services and Procurement and Group Secretary, One North East

 The article examines business complaints and how they escalate through bad management and failure to address customer fears.
 It covers the practical complaints handling techniques employed by our business and mechanisms for managing complaints to maximise business benefit and reduce or avoid litigation.
 The techniques include considering complaints as an opportunity for the business rather than a threat.
 The article discusses the opportunity to identify and address the customer’s needs and interests in order to resolve a dispute, with the aim of retaining the customer and strengthening the business.